jagat-banera007/ML_Handwritten_Digit_Recognizer/README.md

                                         c.
 Numpy
                                         d.
 Pandas

-4. Dataset Used is MNINST DATASET of handwitten digits(0-9) [Dataset Attached]
+4. Dataset Used is MNINST DATASET of handwitten digits(0-9) .

+5. Dataset in this project is in CSV format .
+LINK(for Csv file) - https://www.kaggle.com/oddrationale/mnist-in-csv

+6. To downlaod the dataset in original format .
+LINK(.gz) - http://yann.lecun.com/exdb/mnist/

-5. Datasets are already splitted in train_test files ( 60000 train , 10000 test) and shuffed for convinience
+7. Datasets are already splitted in train_test files ( 60000 train , 10000 test) and shuffed for convinience

-6. Precision - Recall validation teachnique is used to evaluate the performance of our classifier .
+8. Precision - Recall validation teachnique is used to evaluate the performance of our classifier .

-7. Colums  in Data - { Label(int) , 1*1 , 1*2 ,..........,28*28}
+9. Colums  in Data - { Label(int) , 1*1 , 1*2 ,..........,28*28}